By David Steele, Founder of Relationship Coaching Institute

 Credible training vs. Self taught”

+One thing that determines who makes a good life coach is an understanding that coaching is a profession.
 A profession is commonly defined as an occupation requiring specialized education and/or training.
 Therefore, a professional coach is someone who has specialized education and/or training in coaching.

 Coaching, especially Life Coaching, is widely misunderstood by the public and other helping professionals.
 Coaching is very different from therapy, counseling, consulting, and education, yet many practitioners of those professions call their service “coaching.”